NEWSLETTER

 PRE-REGISTRATION FOR ALL CLASSES IS REQUIRED

-To register or join the waiting list, please contact Josée at mjhammill@rogers.com.
+To register, please contact Josée at mjhammill@rogers.com.

 For any questions, feel free to reach out via email or call 416-300-9140.